Parkinson's Foundation

-The Parkinson's Foundation is a national organization that funds research and provides educational resources to Parkinson's disease patients and caregivers.
+The Parkinson's Foundation is a national organization in the USA that funds research and provides educational resources to Parkinson's disease patients and caregivers.
 The Parkinson's Foundation was established in 2016 through the merger of the National Parkinson Foundation and the Parkinson's Disease Foundation.
 The Parkinson's Foundation has headquarters in Miami and New York City, in addition to 18 chapters throughout the United States.

 History

 1957–1960s

 The organizations that merged to create the Parkinson's Foundation in 2016 were both created in 1957.
 The National Parkinson Foundation was founded by Jeanne C. Levey in Miami and the Parkinson's Disease Foundation was founded by William Black in New York.

 The founding organizations funded researchers such as Melvin Yahr and H. Houston Merritt.

 In 1965, Parkinson's Foundation funding led to the establishment of the Columbia University Medical Center's basic science laboratories in the William Black Building.

 In 1969, Yahr and Parkinson's Foundation colleagues published results of the first double-blind trial of levodopa.